readthedocs/ethicalads.io/content/pages/press.md

 contact_footer_subheadline: We're thrilled you're interested in what we're building.
 contact_footer_why: Tell us a bit about who you are and what you're writing about

-Thanks for your interest in writing about EthicalAds & Read the Docs.
+Thanks for your interest in writing about EthicalAds.

 ### Quick style guide